 Our School takes a proactive approach to helping children stay physically active.
 In each classroom, there are activity areas set up to encourage physical activity.
 Physical activity occurs in each classroom during structured and unstructured time.
 We also promote large motor development outdoors.
-We spend time outside each morning and each afternoon, as weather permits.
-While outdoors, children have opportunities to run, climb, jump, pedal, push and pull, etc. They are encouraged to participate in group games that are physically active and that help develop their gross motor development and social skills.
+We spend time outside each morning and each afternoon, as the weather permits.
+While outdoors, children have ample opportunity to do moderate to vigorous activities such as running, climbing, dancing, skipping, jumping, to the extent of their abilities.
+They are encouraged to participate in group games that are physically active and that help develop their gross motor development and social skills.

 Our playground environment sparks the children's imagination and serves as an integral part of physical development.
 Physical activity and exercise are encouraged to teach a healthy lifestyle.
-The equipment on the playground is safe and is inspected regularly by our teachers and School Director to help ensure they remain that way.
+The equipment on the playground is safe and is inspected regularly by our teachers and School Director to help ensure it remains that way.
 Our separate play areas keep similarly aged children together, which helps ensure each child's safety.
-At the end of the day, when fewer children are at the School, children may be grouped together with low child/teacher ratios and appropriate supervision.
-We take all of these steps because your child's safety is our greatest concern.